 13. Regulations on the Olympiad, competition.

-14. Regulations on the review of classrooms, workshops.
+14. Regulations on the inspection of classrooms and workshops.

 15. Regulations on additional educational services, including paid ones.

-16. Regulations on the attestation commission during the final attestation of graduates.
+16. Regulations on the certification commission during the final certification of graduates.

 17. Regulations on the conflict commission.